22p21s0045/obsidian-note/Google certificate/LINUX & SQL/Module-2/The architecture of Linux.md

 A package manager in Linux is a crucial tool that allows users to install, remove, upgrade, configure, and manage software packages on an operating system.

 ![](https://i.imgur.com/sOyPBDQ.png)

+>[!tip]
+>A shell, in computing, is a program that provides a user interface to interact with an operating system by typing commands and executing them.
+It acts as a command-line